 Disclosure: When you make a booking or purchase through links on this site, I may earn commission from partners at no extra cost to you.
 This helps me to build the site and bring you more great posts!

 Take the next exit to Wadi Shees and drive carefully as it has lots of steep slopes, bends, blind peaks and corners and it turns into one track.
 If you are coming from Khor Fakkan, the exit is straight after Al Ghezeer Tunnel.

 On your left, you can stop at Shees pools.
 The first small pool is drinking water but further down there are pools where you can paddle or swim or even dive when the water is deep enough.

 You can go through the pool to the back where there is a narrow entrance to the next pools, but you cannot see them from the road.
 You can picnic at the same area although that spot gets busy at the weekend and on holidays.

 A new exciting addition to the area is Shees Park which has play areas, seating areas, a waterfall, Gerard’s coffee shop, barbeque areas and lovely views.

-When you receive a text message from Ooredoo, you know you’ve crossed into Omani territory.
+When you receive a text message from Ooredoo or Omantel, you know you’ve crossed into Omani territory.
 When you reach the fork, you can turn left up the single track road up the hill or right through the farms.
 There’s also an option to go straight but that’s very rocky.
 You can add it to your Wadi Shees hike though.

 You will lose signal as you get deeper whichever road you take so make sure you’re prepared for any emergencies and then sit back and enjoy the spectacular scenery.